s5uishida/open5gs_5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 ./install/bin/open5gs-bsfd &
 ```

-The status of PFCP association between VPP-UPF and Open5GS SMF is as follows.
+The status of PFCP association between UPG-VPP and Open5GS SMF is as follows.
 ```
 vpp# show upf association
 Node: 192.168.14.111